 There are a lot of stocks out there, and they are all worth considering.
 The mind trap here is that the more investment options you discover, the more opportunities you see, and the harder it becomes to decide which are right for you.
 We’re not even talking about analysing the thousands of stocks on the London Stock Exchange.
 Orca has selected a few hundred assets – but that’s still a very wide choice, isn’t it?
 Investors often feel intimidated by this kaleidoscope of opportunities.
 So how do you put that all together?
 How can you make sense of this landscape and compile a potentially profitable portfolio?

 Keep it simple: start exploring the market with a Collection.
 There are three to choose from, depending on what risk level you’re most comfortable with.
 You don’t even have to buy the lot – just pick a stock from the suggested Collection if you’d rather.
 Or just study the Collections and see which companies fit which risk profile, so that you learn the selection criteria.
 Or you can explore other assets by category, such as Tech, ESG, or British Companies.
-As numerous as they are, stocks can always be narrowed down and sorted to suit you, and Orca is happy to show you how it’s done.
+As numerous as they are, stocks can always be narrowed down and sorted to suit you, and we are happy to show you how it’s done.

 #3 Fear of making a mistake